 The National Coalition for Hospice and Palliative Care (The Coalition) was founded in 2001 by the leading hospice and palliative care organizations to better communicate, coordinate, and collaborate on issues and activities of importance to the interdisciplinary hospice and palliative care field.

-The Coalition is now comprised of the nine leading national hospice and palliative care organizations dedicated to advancing care of patients and families living with serious and life-limiting conditions.
+The Coalition is now comprised of the ten leading national hospice and palliative care organizations dedicated to advancing care of patients and families living with serious and life-limiting conditions.
 The organizations that form the Coalition represent more than 5,000 physicians and researchers, 11,000 nurses, 5,000 professional chaplains, 5,000 social workers, 1,600 palliative care programs, and over 5,000 hospice programs and related personnel, caring for millions of patients and families with serious illness and those at the end of life.
 Our combined membership represents the interdisciplinary hospice and palliative care team which is patient and family-centered.
 The goals of the Coalition / NCHPC are the following:

 - To coordinate and communicate a shared vision to the public about the importance of high quality palliative care in multiple settings including hospice, hospitals, and in the community.